 - Subscribe to the International Education Bulletin for monthly market updates

 - Victoria's total exports to Sub-Saharan Africa were A$265 million in 2015-16.1

 - The World Bank forecasts that between 2014 and 2017 six of the ten fastest-growing economies in the world will be in the region, including:

 - In 2016, Sub-Saharan Africa's combined GDP was estimated at US$1.4 billion, greater than that of Russia.2

 - Sub-Saharan Africa has abundant natural resources, including half of the world's unfarmed arable land.3

 Discover how your business can export to Africa

-- The Victorian Government Trade and Investment (VGTI) office in Dubai provides tailored market intelligence, insights and guidance for your export business.
+- Victorian Government Trade and Investment (VGTI) office in Dubai provides tailored market intelligence, insights and guidance for your export business.
 Our VGTI offices can connect you with overseas buyers and industry partners in Africa.

 - Austrade Market Profiles provides further detail and facts on many African markets.

-- The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
+- International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
 It provides members access to meeting rooms with video-conferencing, flexible workspaces and a function space for international business development events.